CDCgov/ixa/docs/book/src/examples.md

 A minimal example that creates a `Context`, schedules a single plan, and prints the current simulation time.
-Good starting point for understanding the basic structure of an ixa model.
+Good starting point for understanding the basic structure of an Ixa model.

 ```sh
 cargo run --example basic